Why is a day 24 hours? Why is an hour 60 minutes?

 Why are there 60 minutes in an hour?

-The ancient Babylonians' 4,000-year-old sexagesimal system (inherited from the Sumerians), which breaks things into 60s, is the reason our clocks (and maps) have the divisions they do today.
+The reason why an hour is 60 minutes traces back to the ancient Babylonians.
+Their 4,000-year-old sexagesimal system (inherited from the Sumerians), which breaks measurements into units of 60s, is the foundation for the divisions we see on our clocks and maps today.

 Although we're not exactly sure why 60 was chosen, it may be because 60 has convenient mathematical properties.
-It can be evenly divided by the first six counting numbers (1, 2, 3, 4, 5, 6), as well as by 10, 12, 15, 20 and 30.
+It is a versatile number because it can be evenly divided by the first six counting numbers (1, 2, 3, 4, 5, 6), as well as by 10, 12, 15, 20 and 30.
 This versatility made it a useful base for dividing time and other measurements.

 Curious about how the world works?